 How do I know if I’m due for an oil change?

-Push the blue OnStar button and tell the advisor that you want Don Hewlett listed as your preferred dealership to receive these helpful DMN maintenance reminders.
+the blue OnStar button and tell the advisor that you want Don Hewlett

-Xpress OilChange Pluslocated on the Don Hewlett Chevrolet Buick campus is open from 7am to 6pm Monday through Saturday.
+Xpress OilChange Plus, located on the Don Hewlett Chevrolet Buick campus is open from 7am to 6pm Monday through Saturday.
 No appointments are necessary.
 Our goal is to get you in and out with an oil change, tire rotation, multipoint vehicle inspection and car wash in about an hour.

 Why won’t my phone stay paired?